pharmaverse/admiraltemplate/README.md

 ## Quick Start Guide for Template

-Please throughly read the Package Extension Guidance.
+Please thoroughly read the Package Extension Guidance above.
 The intention of the Quick Start is to just get the template code into a new repo and check that the package works in your environment.
 Please contact us via slack if any issues arise.

 1. Click the Green 'Use this Template' Button.
 1. Change owner to `pharmaverse` and enter your repository name